 What is the Zoom!2 Whitening System?

 The ZOOM!2 Teeth Whitening System is a highly effective in-office tooth whitening system.
-First, a peroxide bleaching gel is applied to the teeth.
-The gel is activated by a mercury metal halide light to enhance the whitening effect.
+First, a bleaching gel is applied to the teeth.
+The gel is activated by a light to enhance the whitening effect.
 Teeth are whitened in about one hour.
 Zoom!2 whitening is ideal for anyone seeking immediate and dramatic tooth whitening results.
 It is a very safe whitening treatment and one of the most popular methods for quickly and effectively whitening teeth.
 The whitening gel used is a more highly concentrated form of the peroxide used in many store-bought whitening systems.

 What results can I expect?
 Will my teeth stay white forever after the Zoom!2 procedure?

 You can expect the Zoom!2 Whitening System to whiten your teeth six to eight shades.
 For individuals who cannot achieve a satisfactory level of whiteness with Zoom!2 whitening, due to deep stains or other dental issues, porcelain veneers are an effective alternative.